Our behaviour policy was most recently updated in July 2019 and can be viewed here.

 Such actions should normally result in moves towards a satisfactory outcome for child, teacher and parent.
 However, there may be a small number of situations which prove more intransigent and difficult to solve.

-Þ Following two incidents which lead to the request for parental involvement, a future incident (within the same academic year) will require further action, which may result in a short fixed term exclusion.
-At this point the Chair of Governors will be involved.
+• Any incident of a serious nature will require further action, which may result in a short fixed term exclusion.
 We are a highly inclusive school, and as such, all forms of exclusion, including lunchtime exclusion, are only used as a last resort.
+Governors may be involved at an appropriate point when certain thresholds are met and this will in consultation with the Headteacher/Deputy

 Restrictive Physical Intervention